 Hello.
-My name is Francisco Mota, and I am a PhD student at the Univeristy of Toronto.
-I aim for a PhD in Computer Science ... and beyond.
-I currently study program analysis under the guidance of Azadeh Farzan.
+My name is Francisco Mota, and I am a PhD student in Computer Science at Cornell University.

-I care about programming languages.
-I designed and implemented a Fuga, a folding language inspired by Io, that combines the object-oriented and homoiconic paradigms.
-I am currently studying the program analysis of probabilistic programs, and incremental program analysis techniques.
+For my undergraduate thesis, I worked with Eugene Wallingford.
+I designed and implemented Fuga, a folding language inspired by Io.
+It combines the object-oriented and homoiconic programming paradigms.

-I also care about Kolmogorov complexity.
-I did my Master's in this area under the guidance of Luís Antunes.
+For my master's thesis, I worked with Luís Antunes and André Souto.
 I studied sophistication, a lossy version of Kolmogorov complexity.
 I published a paper in this area -- Sophistication as Randomness Deficiency -- with Scott Aaronson, Luís Antunes, and André Souto.
+My

 You can contact me at "fmota AT fmota DOT eu".